jbakse/site_builder/content/noise/index.md

 The `noise()` function takes up to three parameters: `noise(x,y,z)` allowing you to request values arranged in a three dimensional "cloud" of pseudo-random values.

 When you call `noise(x)` you have to pass in at least one parameter.
 This parameter specifies the location in the cloud of the value to return.
-You can think about `noise(x)` as a lookup-table: `noise(1)` provides one value in the table and `noise(2)` provides another.
+You can think about `noise(x)` as a lookup table: `noise(1)` provides one value in the table and `noise(2)` provides another.

 Choosing appropriate parameter values takes some getting used to.
 You can pass in `frameCount` or `millis()` to get values that change over time.
 You can pass in XYZ coordinates to get values that change over space.
 These are very common cases, but really you can pass values from any range into `noise()` and it will provide random values in return.